 10.9.9.3 Party Standards of Conduct.
 To ensure a fair and efficient hearing, the presiding officer must enforce standards of proper conduct on the part of persons present.
+The officer should recognize the person entitled to speak and refuse to allow any person to speak who has not been recognized.
 If a disturbance arises, the presiding officer should ask the offending person to be quiet or leave the hearing room.
 If necessary, and after appropriate warning, the hearing officer may rule that a person has forfeited his right to participate in the hearing and may order a person removed from the room.
 OAH has promulgated a rule to govern disruptions occurring at a hearing.
 A.A.C.
 R2-19-120.